• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

-This leftover turkey Bolognese is rockin' my world right now.
-It's everything a good Bolognese should be: hearty, rich,a and full of flavor.
-The only difference is that this is made in your crockpot with leftover turkey from your Thanksgiving or Christmas dinner.
+This leftover turkey bolognese is everything a good bolognese should be: hearty, rich, and full of flavor.
+The only difference is that it’s made with leftover turkey from your holiday meal.
+This is an excellent way to give those turkey sandwiches a break!

 Tap stars to rate!